rethinkdb/rethinkdb-rs/api/javascript/index.md

 ## [run](run/) ##

 {% apibody %}
-query.run(conn, callback)
+query.run(conn[, options], callback)
-query.run(options[, callback])
 {% endapibody %}

 Run a query on a connection.
 Accepts the following options:

 - `useOutdated`: whether or not outdated reads are OK (default: `false`).
 - `timeFormat`: what format to return times in (default: `'native'`).